Health Care—Leadership of Healthcare Organizations

 The Independent Study Project (ISP) is the cornerstone of the MAS Program.
 Students will be involved in a high-level applied research project that integrates what they have learned in their formal course work.
 The ISP will be an independent and creative scholarly activity in an area related to one or more of the topics covered in the formal curriculum.
 Students’ work will be evaluated by a committee consisting of faculty and, when appropriate, industry advisors.

-Students choose one 2-unit elective course:
+Students choose one two-unit elective course:

 LHCO 211.
 Healthcare Leadership and Political Advocacy (2)